cyberbotics/webots-doc/guide/tutorial-4-more-about-controllers-20-minutes.md

 ### Understand the e-puck Model

-Controller programming requires some information related to the e-puck model. in order to create the collision avoidance algorithm, we need to read the values of its 8 infra-red distance sensors located around its turret, and we need to actuate its two wheels.
+Controller programming requires some information related to the e-puck model.
+In order to create the collision avoidance algorithm, we need to read the values of its 8 infra-red distance sensors located around its turret, and we need to actuate its two wheels.
 The way that the distance sensors are distributed around the turret and the e-puck direction are depicted in [this